 Editor and columnist, director of 21st Century Initiatives and senior fellow at the National Review Institute in Washington.
 Earlier posts include editor of National Review, associate editor of the London Times, senior fellow of the Hudson Institute, and special adviser to Margaret Thatcher.

-Grew up in Transylvania, graduated from Eötvös Lóránd University in Budapest, studying English and Romanian language and literature.
-She is the Subscriptions and Circulation manager at the Hungarian Review.
+Grew up in Transylvania, graduated from Eötvös Lóránd University in Budapest, studying English language and literature.
+Past experience includes work in the financial services and foreign exports/marketing sector, as well as tourism and marketing.

 What is taking place on certain university campuses in the West?
 A lecture by Ruth Dudley Edwards on June 8 at the Danube Institute.